ThienTran98/demo/README.md

-    ├── lib/              # Common library and utility functions ├── pages/            # Components serving as entry points for pages ├── routes/           # Defining the routes of the application │   ├── AppRouter.tsx       # Component containing all the Routes of the application │   └── index.ts             # File containing the Route configurations ├── services/         # Logic for data handling and server interaction ├── states/           # State management and Redux actions ├── styles/           # CSS or CSS-in-JS styles ├── tests/            # Unit tests and other types of tests for your code ├── types/            # General TypeScript types, enums, and interfaces ├── api/              # Logic for server communication │   └── apiClient.ts       # Client for sending HTTP requests to the API ├── configs/          # Configuration for the application │   ├── env.ts              # File containing environment variables │   └── axiosConfig.ts      # Configuring axios for API communication ├── constants/        # Constants with unchanged values └── utils/            # Common utilities and helper functions
+    ├── lib/              # Common library and utility functions ├── pages/            # Components serving as entry points for pages ├── routes/           # Defining the routes of the application │   ├── AppRouter.jsx       # Component containing all the Routes of the application │   └── index.jsx             # File containing the Route configurations ├── services/         # Logic for data handling and server interaction ├── states/           # State management and Redux actions ├── styles/           # CSS or CSS-in-JS styles ├── tests/            # Unit tests and other types of tests for your code ├── types/            # General TypeScript types, enums, and interfaces ├── api/              # Logic for server communication │   └── apiClient.jsx       # Client for sending HTTP requests to the API ├── configs/          # Configuration for the application │   ├── .env              # File containing environment variables │   └── axiosConfig.jsx      # Configuring axios for API communication ├── constants/        # Constants with unchanged values └── utils/            # Common utilities and helper functions
 ```